Fahamu Pecou: Early life and education

 Pecou was born in Brooklyn, New York, in 1975 to Alphonso Pecou and Betty Ann Ridges.
 His father's extended family had moved from Panama to Brooklyn, and his mother had moved with her brother from Hartsville, South Carolina.
 The couple met when she moved into an apartment in the brownstone that the Pecou family owned.
 Prior to Pecou's birth, Alphonso Pecou enlisted in the United Negro Improvement Association, and moved his family to Virgin Gorda before returning to Brooklyn.

 When Pecou was four years old, his father murdered his mother after being diagnosed with schizophrenia and being repeatedly institutionalized.
 He and his siblings were sent to live with a relative in Hartsville, South Carolina, where he produced comic strips centered around the superhero, "Black Man."

 Pecou graduated with a B.F.A in Painting and Digital Media from the Atlanta College of Art in 1997.
 He received his M.A. from Emory University's Institute of Liberal Arts in 2017 and his Ph.D. from Emory University in 2018.

 Career

-Pecou began his career as a graphic designer, producing materials for nightclubs, restaurants, and politicians as well as hip hop artists and music labels.
-While working with rap artists, Pecou began to consider the marketing strategies used in hip hop and applied those strategies to his own practice.
-His early paintings juxtaposed a street-savvy and in-your-face hip hop bravado with the more conservative art world.
-More recently, his paintings focus on contemporary representations of black masculinity and identity.
+Pecou commenced his career as a graphic designer, creating promotional materials for nightclubs, restaurants, politicians, as well as hip hop artists and music labels.
+During his work with rap artists, Pecou observed the marketing strategies employed in the hip hop industry and began incorporating these techniques into his own artistic practice.
+His early paintings juxtaposed the bold and assertive demeanor of hip hop culture with the more traditional and conservative art world.
+In recent years, Pecou's work has concentrated on contemporary representations of black masculinity and identity.

-Pecou uses acrylic paint on canvas, video, music and performance art and academic writings to engage the complexities and convergences of hip-hop and black masculinity.
+Pecou employs acrylic paint on canvas, video, music, performance art, and academic writings to investigate the complexities and intersections of hip-hop culture and black masculinity.
 His works display the spirit of modern-day Black America and also depict the history and culture of the African diaspora.
 They are known to be bold, bright and confrontational with inherent political undertone.